 Adenomyosis: Diagnostic Tests

 If he suspects that you have adenomyosis, Dr G may suggest one or some of the following tests to confirm his diagnosis.
 These include:

 - Pelvic exam.
 If your uterus is enlarged and tender, it is possible for Dr G to detect it through a physical, pelvic exam.

 - Ultrasound.
 This imaging technique will allow DR G to examine your uterus, the uterine lining, and its muscular wall.
-While an ultrasound may not definitively diagnose the condition, it can help rule out disorders that have similar symptoms.
+While ultrasound may not definitively diagnose the condition, it can help rule out disorders that have similar symptoms.

 - MRI.
 This technique is used to diagnose adenomyosis in women who experience abnormal bleeding.
 It may show damaged muscles.

 Since there are several conditions that have symptoms similar to those of adenomyosis, the right diagnosis is vital to treating your condition successfully.
 However, up to 60% of adenomyosis is only diagnosed via tissue pathology amongst women who have undergone a hysterectomy.